jsautret/genapid/README.md

 ```

 ##### `default`
-Used to set default parameters for the following
+Used to set default parameters for predicates.
+Expressions are
-predicates.
-Expressions are evaluated when the predicate is evaluated,
+evaluated when the predicate is evaluated, not when `default` is
-not when `default` is evaluated.
+evaluated.

 Example:
 ``` yaml